 Technology Enhanced Active Learning (TEAL) rooms enable an innovative approach to education that facilitates collaboration and experiential learning, assisted by technology and strategic design.

-The Entrepreneurship Hatchery nurtures entrepreneurship in students and faculty and will have a new home in the CEIE.
+The Entrepreneurship Hatchery nurtures entrepreneurship in students and faculty and will have a new home in the Myhal Centre.

-The CEIE will also house several multidisciplinary research centres and institutes, promoting a culture of innovation for students and postdoctoral researchers.
+The Myhal Centre will also house several multidisciplinary research centres and institutes, promoting a culture of innovation for students and postdoctoral researchers.

 A strong university helps build a strong city.